Soubhik752blaze/chit-chat-app/README.md

 # MERN stack Chat Application - Chit-Chat App

-A real-time chat application built using the MERN stack (MongoDB, Express, React, Node.js) and Material-UI (MUI), leveraging Socket.IO for real-time messaging.
-The application supports both individual and group chat features with full functionalities.
+Chit-Chat App is a real-time messaging application built using the MERN stack (MongoDB, Express, React, Node.js) and Material-UI (MUI), leveraging Socket.IO for real-time messaging.
+It supports both individual and group chat functionalities with full user authentication and profile management.

 ## Features

 - Real-time messaging with Socket.IO
-- Individual chat
+- Individual and group chat functionality with admin access functionalities.
-- Group chat
-- User authentication and authorization
+- User authentication and authorization using JWT and bcrypt
-- Responsive design with Material-UI
+- Responsive design using Material-UI
 - User profile management
-- Typing indicators
+- Real-time Typing indicators to show when a user is typing.

 ## Technologies Used